Writing

 Gen 5 NVMe's are fast

-I wrote a quick benchmark over the weekend april 4th + 5th used GPT-5.4 to piece the parts together (implementation doesnt matter nor was it the focus as but it is technically sound + a logical implementation) - grafana and a few .tf files to spin up and config the EC2's.
+I wrote a quick benchmark over the weekend to piece the parts together (implementation details dont matter much for this sake) - grafana and a few .tf files to spin up and config the EC2's.

 https://github.com/1rvyn/irvyn-puffer